Scrum Master vs Project Manager: Key Differences

 4. Role and Responsibilities of a Scrum Master

-The Scrum Master has to bear many responsibilities when it comes to a specific domain of work-Scrum.
-Scrum Master plays the role of a facilitator or agile coach who empowers the team and plans for scrum implementation in the organization.
+The scrum master has to bear many responsibilities when it comes to a specific domain of work-Scrum. scrum master plays the role of a facilitator or agile coach who empowers the team and plans for scrum implementation in the organization.
 Since there are product owners, and software developers involved in this entire scrum process, this makes the scrum project management more attentive and detailed.
-Let’s dive deep into the roles and responsibilities of a Scrum Master.
+Let’s dive deep into the roles and responsibilities of a scrum master.

 • The scrum master helps product owners manage the product backlogs with the help of agile methodologies.